dwjamie/dwjamie/README.md

 ### Hi there 👋

+- 🔭 Areas of interest: data science, statistics, writing beautiful codes, political philosophy, economics, investing, LoL, Hearthstone, debating, eating, cooking and so much more
-🌱 I’m curious about EVERYTHING
+- 🌱 I’m curious about EVERYTHING